Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-02-aftermath.md

 "Interesting as this is, my job is to figure out what kind of a threat they pose, and to do that I need more than an analysis about how squishy they are.
 I could see that just from watching the game."

 Taylor's colleague, Dr. Betty-Anne Cote, cleared her throat at that one.
-She tended to let Taylor do the talking---he was the kind of large personality who filled a room, while she was more the 'quietly get things done while nobody's watching' type.
+She tended to let Taylor do the talking - he was the kind of large personality who filled a room, while she was more the 'quietly get things done while nobody's watching' type.
 They complemented each other well, not least because when she did venture an opinion, Taylor tended to shut up and let her share it.

 "We're, like, the only people on the planet who could claim to be experts in xenopsychology," she said.
 "So we're starting from scratch.
 And I guess the first assumption we have to make is that, to them, their physical frailty would be normal and we'd seem freakishly strong and durable."

 "It would explain the weaponry."
 Taylor commented.
 "You've seen the interview tapes?"

 Tremblay indicated that he had.
-All of the athletes had given a roughly similar description of what it felt like to be shot with an alien gun---pathetic.
+All of the athletes had given a roughly similar description of what it felt like to be shot with an alien gun - pathetic.
 While the shots had knocked them off their feet, to a seasoned hockey player in full gear the impacts had been little worse than irritating.
 The goaltenders had felt hardly anything at all.

 Careful testing had suggested that the guns delivered, by some as-yet unidentified mechanism, a discharge of kinetic energy that propagated along the direction of fire at the speed of light.
-The weapons had plenty of advantages---they were portable, agile, had no recoil at all, and seemed to convert their stored energy very efficiently, but they stood no hope at all of seriously threatening a well-conditioned soldier in full battle gear.
+The weapons had plenty of advantages - they were portable, agile, had no recoil at all, and seemed to convert their stored energy very efficiently, but they stood no hope at all of seriously threatening a well-conditioned soldier in full battle gear.

 "If we assume that the average target for those weapons is about as tough as the idiots who landed in Vancouver, then those weapons start to make sense."
 Dr.Cote told him.